dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/installing-scala-kinesis-enrich.md

 	$ git clone https://github.com/snowplow/snowplow.git

-Navigate into the Scala Stream collector folder:
+Navigate into the Scala Kinesis Enrich folder:

-	$ cd 2-collectors/scala-stream-collector
+	$ cd 3-enrich/scala-kinesis-enrich

 Use `sbt` to resolve dependencies, compile the source, and build an [assembled][assembly] fat JAR file with all dependencies.